 'Everything We Have Is Destroyed': Albania Mourns After Deadly Earthquake

 Across Albania, survivors of Tuesday's earthquake are combing the wreckage of homes and buildings and seeking signs of life in the rubble.
-A day later, amid the flotsam of cratered neighborhoods and improvised tent cities, Albanians are observing a national day of mourning for those they lost — and hoping that those still missing won't soon be counted among the dead.
+Amid the flotsam of cratered neighborhoods and improvised tent cities, Albanians are observing a national day of mourning Wednesday for those they lost — and hoping that those still missing won't soon be counted among the dead.

 At least 31 people reportedly have been killed, according to the Albanian Red Cross, and hundreds more have been injured.
 It is the deadliest earthquake to hit the country since 1979, when a 6.9 magnitude earthquake left more than 120 people dead in Albania and across the border in the former Yugoslavia.